 N1103.8.3 Pool covers.
-Heated pools and inground permanently installed spas shall be equipped provided with a vapor-retardant pool cover on or at the water surface.
+Heated pools shall be equipped with a vapor-retardant pool cover on or at the water surface.
 Pools heated to more than 90°F (32°C) shall have a pool cover with a minimum insulation value of R-12.

-Exception: Pools deriving over 70 60 percent of the energy for heating from site-recovered energy, such as a heat pump or solar energy source computed over an operating season.
+Exception: Pools deriving over 60 percent of the energy for heating from site-recovered energy or solar energy source.